 To be sure, this pattern was not entirely uniform.
 The restriction on indirect purchasers followed an earlier case that expanded the incentives of direct purchasers to sue by depriving defendants of the pass-through defense, though the ultimate impact was to reduce liability.
-The court expanded liability for refusals to deal before changing course and diminishing it.
+The Court expanded liability for refusals to deal before changing course and diminishing it.
 And, in a recent case, the Court tried to limit certain forms of manipulation that platforms have used to assign antitrust claims to those least likely to sue them.
 But the overall trajectory in the direction of more limited antitrust liability and weaker enforcement is unmistakable, as virtually every commentator agrees.

 The goal of this article, however, is not to describe these shifts, already discussed by many, but to understand the political economy behind these processes.
-We have already seen that justices were not appointed with an understanding that they would cut back on antitrust liability.
-Nevertheless, we want to study how the voting pattern of each individual justice changed the decisions of the court.
-We collected and analyzed all Supreme Court antitrust decisions that mentioned the Sherman Act over the past 70 years, and matched it to data on how Justices voted in all cases.
+We have already seen that the justices were not appointed with an understanding that they would cut back on antitrust liability.
+Nevertheless, we want to study how the voting pattern of each individual justice changed the decisions of the Court.
+We collected and analyzed all Supreme Court antitrust decisions that mentioned the Sherman Act over the past 70 years, and matched it to data on how individual justices voted in each case.
 This yielded 227 cases where the Court directly dealt with antitrust enforcement (from Besser in 1952 to NCAA in 2021).
 We then hand-coded two dummy variables of interest: whether the decision was pro or against antitrust-enforcement; and whether the decision was pro or against a large company.
 Finally, we combined this database with information on the Supreme Court business-friendly decisions as coded by Epstein, Landes and Posner.
 This is likely the most-comprehensive database of Supreme Court antitrust decisions to date.

-Epstein, Landes and Posner find an increase in business friendliness of the Supreme Court over time.
-Figure X below depicts the evolution of the average of business-friendly votes by Supreme Court justices in a given term since 1946, separating it by Chief Justice Term.
+Epstein, Landes and Posner find an increase in the Supreme Court’s friendliness to business over time.
+Figure X below depicts the evolution of the average of business-friendliness scores in a given term since 1946, separating it by Chief Justice Term.
 As can be seen, the Supreme Court starts a constant path towards more conservative, business-friendly decisions the moment Chief Justice Burger joins the Court in 1969.

-Figure X: The evolution of the Supreme Court Business-Friendliness, from 1946 to today
+Figure X: The evolution of the Supreme Court’s business-friendliness, from 1946 to today